roz0n/Trendeye/README.md

 - Continually improve the accuracy of the image classification model
 - Implement custom cropping

-## Run on a Local Device
+## Run on a Physical Device

 Because Trendeye relies on [`AVCaptureSession`](https://developer.apple.com/documentation/avfoundation/avcapturesession) it will not work inside a simulator without significant modifications to the [`CameraViewController`](https://github.com/roz0n/Trendeye/blob/master/Trendeye/Controllers/CameraViewController.swift) class.
 You will need to install it on a physical device to build it from source.

-The project follows traditional iOS development conventions in the event you'd like to do so:
+The project follows traditional iOS development conventions in the event you'd like to do so.

 1. Clone the repo and open the project.
 2. Select the app target in the Xcode's project navigator.